- What is a Drill Driver?

-The Drill Driver can handle many day to day tasks but is not designed and built for specialist heavy duty work, such as drilling into masonry or concrete or driving large bolts, even if you do have more specialist bits at your disposal for those tasks.
-There are other tools that can perform that kind of work much more efficiently, notably the cordless Hammer Drill Driver (aka combi drill, see below), the corded percussion drill (both for drilling masonry and concrete), and the impact driver (for driving large bolts).
+The drill driver can handle many day to day tasks but is not designed and built for heavy duty work, such as drilling into masonry or concrete or driving large bolts, even if you do have more specialist bits at your disposal for those tasks.
+There are other tools that can perform that kind of work much more efficiently, notably the combi drill (aka cordless hammer drill, see below), a corded percussion drill, an SDS rotary drill and an impact driver (for driving large bolts).

-As you might expect the cordless Hammer Drill Driver is a Drill Driver with a hammer (percussion) function that is used to drill into masonry or concrete.
-It is therefore more versatile than a Drill Driver (but also more expensive).
-It is also known as a Combi drill.
+The combi drill is a drill driver with an additional hammer (percussion) function that for drilling into masonry or concrete.
+It is therefore more versatile than a drill driver, but also heavier and more expensive.
+It is also known as a hammer drill driver.

-The Hammer Drill Driver offers the same convenience and functionality of the Drill Driver, including torque control settings, but now has an additional ‘hammer’ setting on the control ring to adjust the beats per minute delivered when hammering.
+The combi drill offers the same convenience and functionality of a drill driver, including torque control settings, but now has an additional ‘hammer’ setting on the control ring to adjust the bpm (beats per minute) delivered when hammering.

-Whereas the Drill Driver is fine for drilling into softer materials such as wood, plastic and some metals, you are going to need something more robust to drill into denser materials such as ceramic tiles, brick, masonry, concrete, rock or stone.
-This is where the Hammer Drill Driver comes in.
+Whereas the drill driver is fine for drilling into softer materials such as wood, plastic and some metals, you are going to need something more robust to drill into denser materials such as brick, masonry, concrete, rock or stone.
+This is where the combi drill comes in.